liamsmith3194/otter-hockey/README.md

 The vast majority of pages follow a similar theme in terms of page title and subheading(s) if there is one.

 ### Product Page
-- Product image
-- product count
-- Sort by option
-- Product name
+- The products page displays two products per row on a desktop and a single product on smaller devices.
+- Each product page (Sticks, Bags, Clothes, Accessories) carrys it's own page title and product count.
+- The sort by dropdown contains four options to filter on such as "Price (low to high)" and "Rating (high to low)".
+- The product name is displayed in the logo typeface (Orbitron)
-- Cut description
+- Shows a brief/cut down product description
-- Power/control score (sticks only)
-- Rating
-- Price
+- When viewing the Sticks page the user is shown the power/control score via Bootstrap progress bars.
+- The rating values are displayed along side the star icon and showing the user it is out of 10.
+- With the price displayed in a bolder font, the user is immediately aware of the product cost.

 ### Product Detail Page
-- Bigger product image (POSSIBLE LINK TO OPEN FULL SIZE)
+- A bigger product image covers the left column and on click opens the linked image in a new tab.
-- full description
+- The full description is revealed.
-- Select size
+- Select size dropdown options (if applicable):
-- Adjust quantity
+    - Sticks - 35.5", 36.5", 37.5", 38.5",
+    - Clothes &  Accessories - XS, S, M, L, XL
+- The plus and minus button enable the user to adjust quantity before adding the product to the basket.
 - Return to result OR KEEP SHOPPING
-- Add to basket button

 ### Basket (Desktop)
 - Table format